ebaligand/methylation_analysis_of_nanopore_data/README.md

 Note : Remember to update the paths!

 * The all script file: all analyzes starting from fast5 raw files up to the basic matrix.
-Note : The script with all analysis allow to download all singularity images and references files.
+Note: The script with all analysis allow to download all singularity images and references files.